kaisdukes/kaisdukes/README.md

 Here are some cool things I've done in the AI and tech worlds that I'm proud of:

-* As Head of Engineering, I helped grow the double Unicorn startup Zilch from a tech team of 5 to 50.
+* As Head of Engineering, I helped grow the double unicorn startup Zilch from a tech team of 5 to 50.
 * Using AI and strong community collaboration, I built the [Quranic Arabic Corpus](https://corpus.quran.com), the world's most visited site for learning Classical Arabic online.
 * Over 20 years, had leading positions building high-frequency algorithmic trading systems at investment banks, hedge funds, the London Stock Exchange and FX and cryptocurrency exchanges.
 * Currently Chief Product and Technology Officer (CPTO) at [Hunna Technology](https://hunna.app), using advanced AI for medical diagnosis and early prevention of diseases through medical screening (preventive medicine using AI).